soerenkuenzel/causalToolbox/README.md

 `honestRFTree` inherits `RFTree`, which serves as a modified version of `RFTree`.
 The major change is that when `honestRFTree` determines a valid split point, it looks at whether or not it is valid for both averaging and splitting dataset.

 ##### Parameters (In addition to those inherited from `RFTree`)

-- `avgSampleIndex=splitSampleIndex`
+- `splitSampleIndex=avgSampleIndex`
-A list of the index of observations that are used as averaging dataset.
+A list of the index of observations that are used as splitting data instead of provided averaging dataset.
 The index are based on the original dataset `x` and `y` from forest.
-Essentially, `x[avgSampleIndex]` generates the whole splitting dataset.
-The default case is `avgSampleIndex=splitSampleIndex` where the `honestRFTree` is essentially a normal `RFTree`.
+Essentially, `x[splitSampleIndex]` generates the whole training dataset.
+The default case is `splitSampleIndex=avgSampleIndex` where the `honestRFTree` is essentially a normal `RFTree`.

 - `nodesizeAvg=5`
 Minimum size of terminal nodes for averaging dataset.
 The default value is 5.

 ##### Functions (Overwritten)
 - constructor
 Create a `honestRFTree` object by calling `recusive_partition()`.

 - `validSplitTest()`